SeekND/CaptureTheFlag/README.md

 - R5 CYAN
 - R6 VIOLET
 - R7 WHITE
-- R8 // not used at the moment
+- R8 MULTICOLOR

-### GAME IDEA 1 (2 flags - MODE 1)
+ ### GAME IDEA 1 (2 flags - MODE 2) ###
-- Setup both teams in each flag area.
+  Setup both teams in each flag area.
 Prime your flag by putting your team's drone next to it.
-- Try to capture the other team's flag and defend yours.
-Game ends when everyone runs out of their battery (TEAM WIN BOTH FLAGS or DRAW 1 FLAG EACH).
+  Try to capture the other team's flag and defend yours.
+Game ends when everyone runs out of their battery (TEAM with both flags WINS or DRAW 1 FLAG EACH).
-- Press reset button in each arduino to restart game
+  Press reset button in each arduino to restart game

-### GAME IDEA 2 (multiple flags - MODE 1)
+   ### GAME IDEA 2 (multiple flags - MODE 2) ###
-- Team death math.
+  Team death match.
 Both teams start from a staging area and try to capture and hold as many flags as you can.
-- Game ends when everyone runs out of their battery (TEAM WIN FOR MOST FLAGS).
+  Game ends when everyone runs out of their battery (TEAM with most flags WINS).
-- Press reset button in each arduino to restart game
+  Press reset button in each arduino to restart game

-### GAME IDEA 3 (DEATH MATCH - MODE 2)
+  ### GAME IDEA 3 (DEATH MATCH - MODE 5) ###
-- Up to 8 players (R1-R8) start from a staging area and try to capture as many flags as they can before everyone runs out of battery.
+  Up to 8 players (R1-R8) start from a staging area and try to capture as many flags as they can before everyone runs out of battery.
-- The one with the most flags captured wins.

-### GAME IDEA 4 (SCAVENGER HUNT - MODE 3)
-- Up to 8 players (R1-R8) start from a staging area and try to find as many HIDDEN flags as they can before everyone runs out of battery.
-- Once a flag is captured it cannot be recaptured by another drone.
   The one with the most flags captured wins.
+  - R1 BLUE
+  - R2 GREEN
+  - R3 YELLOW
+  - R4 RED
+  - R5 CYAN
+  - R6 VIOLET
+  - R7 WHITE
+  - R8 MULTICOLOUR
+  Press reset button in each arduino to restart game

+  ### GAME IDEA 4 (SCAVENGER HUNT - MODE 6) ###
+  Up to 8 players (R1-R8) start from a staging area and try to find as many HIDDEN flags as they can before everyone runs out of battery.
+  Once a flag is captured it cannot be recaptured by another drone.
+The one with the most flags captured wins.
+  - R1 BLUE
+  - R2 GREEN
+  - R3 YELLOW
+  - R4 RED
+  - R5 CYAN
+  - R6 VIOLET
+  - R7 WHITE
+  - R8 MULTICOLOUR
+  Press reset button in each arduino to restart game

+ ### GAME IDEA 5 (SINGLEPLAYER CTF - MODE 4)  ###
+  Set your whoop to raceband1.
+Turn all the flags and spread them in several places of your house.
+  Once you start capturing a flag the timer for that flag will start.
+If you go away from that flag it will start decreasing, depending on how many colours you captured.
+  If the colours of the flag get to 0 you will not be able to recapture the flag.
+See how long you will managed to keep most flags alive.
+Good luck!
+  - R1 BLUE
+  - R2 GREEN
+  - R3 YELLOW
+  - R4 RED
+  - R5 CYAN
+  - R6 VIOLET
+  - R7 WHITE
+  - R8 MULTICOLOUR
+  Press reset button in each arduino to restart game

 # CONTACTS